junminchen/PhyNEO/README.md

 + `md_example`: demos in papers interfaced i-Pi.

 ### Long-range Parameters

+Dependency:

+`Tinker (for the Local frame generator POLEDIT or you can do it by yourself)`: https://dasher.wustl.edu/tinker/

 + `package`: files for constructing packages or images, such as conda recipe and docker files.
 + `tests`: unit tests.